 |Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP)|

-Employment Outlook for Associate in EMT and Paramedic
+Employment Outlook for EMT and Paramedic Program Graduates

 Current projections indicate strong job growth and steady employment in the years to come for EMTs, paramedics and other assistive healthcare and medical personnel.
 This trend is largely due to a sharp uptick in the number of medical patients nationwide; millions of previously uninsured Americans now receive medical coverage under the Affordable Care Act (ACA), and the aging baby boomer population ensures a greater need for personnel with geriatric care training.
 According to U.S. News & World Report, paramedics face an unemployment rate of 3.0%; by comparison, the national unemployment rate for all occupations currently sits at 4.9%.